icatproject-contrib/topcat_ijp_plugin/README.md

   * "facilities"
     * [facility]
-      * "ijpUrl" - A URL to a valid IJP REST API.
+      * "**ijpUrl**" - a URL to a valid IJP REST API.
       * "browse"
-        * "dataset"
+        * "entity" - an entity (dataset, datafile, investigation etc.)
-          * "enableConfigureJob" - specifies whether you are able to configure a job on a single specific dataset via a button in the "Browse" table.
+          * "**enableConfigureJob**" - specifies whether you are able to configure a job on a single specific entity via a button in the 'Browse' table.
 Can be true or false.
+Is only applicable to datasets or datafiles.
+          * "gridOptions"
-        * "datafile"
+            * "**externalSelectFilters**"
-          * "enableConfigureJob" - specifies whether you are able to configure a job on a single specific datafile via a button in the "Browse" table.
+              * "**enableJobTypeFilter**" - specifies whether there should be a select box containing all IJP job types above the 'Browse' grid.
 Can be true or false.
+Only applicable to datasets.
+              * "**filters**" - an array containing all the select boxes to be shown.
+                * "**field**" - the field that should be displayed in the select box.
+Can use Topcat defined jpql variables.

 ### lang.json